indrijunanda/RuangAdmin/README.md

 -------------------

 **RuangAdmin** is responsive admin template.
 Based on Bootstrap 4 Framework.
-Highly cusmtomizable and easy to use.
+Highly customizable and easy to use.

-**You can review on [RuangAdmin - Demo](https://indrijunanda.github.io/RuangAdmin/)**
+**You can review it on [RuangAdmin - Demo](https://indrijunanda.github.io/RuangAdmin/)**

 !["RuangAdmin Screenshot"](https://indrijunanda.github.io/RuangAdmin/img/screenshot/ss1.png "RuangAdmin Screenshot")